 Images will not be shown on the display while the vehicle is in any drive position to reduce driver distraction.
-To view images, stop the vehicle in a safe location and apply the parking brake.
+To view images, stop the

 Full Screen Display:

 The full screen display will appear when selecting the "Full Screen Display" key.